Muller Martini

-Muller Martini developed its first offset web press for business forms in 1972 and is now a manufacturer of web presses for direct mail promotional graphics and commercial work.
+Muller Martini developed its first offset web press for business forms in 1972 and was a manufacturer of web presses for direct mail promotional graphics and commercial work.
 In 1973, Muller Martini USA offices relocated to Hauppauge, Long Island.
 At the same time, the company name was changed to Muller Martini Corp.
 A network of sales, product management, and service personnel were also established throughout the United States with Regional Offices in the Atlanta, Chicago, and San Francisco areas.

 In the United States, Muller Martini started its first manufacturing facility in 1973 to produce bindery and mailroom equipment in Newport News, VA.
 This plant has been expanded in several steps and today is over 290000 sqft, used for automated manufacturing as well as assembly, engineering, and new product development.

 In 1989, Daverio in Switzerland and KJ in Denmark became part of the Muller Martini, with the ability to produce and market complete newspaper inserting, press finishing, and bindery systems, including conveyors and packaging lines for automatic production.

 GMA, located in Allentown, Pennsylvania, a supplier of newspaper mailroom systems to the United States market, was acquired by the Muller Martini group of companies in 1992.
 GMA was renamed Muller Martini Mailroom Systems.

 Muller Martini took over the manufacture of the VBF product line of case binding machines for hard cover book production in 1998.
 Manufacturing was moved to a new factory with its own training center in Bad Mergentheim, Germany, within 2 years.
 In 2007 VBF became Muller Martini Book Technology GmbH.
 As of January 2002, Muller Martini USA assumed marketing and customer service support for all VBF machines in the United States, along with casemakers made by Hoerauf.

-In 2004 Muller Martini founded a new business segment "On Demand Solutions".
-The Division was developed to provide commercial quality finishing to the Digital Book Production market.